Monitor Resolver Using Serial Communication

 The example uses the following two excitation methods:

-Sinusoidal excitation — When the primary excitation signal is sinusoidal.
+Sinusoidal excitation — The primary excitation signal is sinusoidal.
 This generates sinusoidal secondary waveforms after modulation.

-Square pulse excitation — When the primary excitation signal is a square pulse signal.
+Square pulse excitation — The primary excitation signal is a square-pulse signal.
 This generates square pulse secondary signals after modulation.